camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 `$PLATFORM_VERSION` denotes the version of the Camunda BPM platform you want to install or already have installed, e.g. `7.0.0`.
 {{< /note >}}

-# Required Setup for JBoss EAP 6
+# Required Setup for JBoss EAP 6.4

 This section explains how to perform the required setup steps for JBoss Application Server.

-First, you need to download the [Camunda JBoss distribution](http://camunda.org/release/camunda-bpm/jboss/).
+First, you need to download the [Camunda JBoss distribution](https://camunda.org/enterprise-release/camunda-bpm/jboss/).

+## Copy Modules

+Copy the modules from the `modules/` folder of the Camunda distribution to the `$JBOSS_HOME/modules/` of your JBoss application server.

 ## Adjust the Configuration